Alice in Wonderland (sculpture)

-The Alice in Wonderland sculpture is located at Central Park in Manhattan, New York City, U.S. It is approximately at 74th Street, on the north side of Conservatory Water.
+The Alice in Wonderland is a sculpture located at Central Park in Manhattan, New York City, U.S. It is approximately at 74th Street, on the north side of Conservatory Water.
 The bronze statue by Jose de Creeft stands eleven feet high and portrays Alice surrounded by the Mad Hatter, White Rabbit, Cheshire Cat and other characters from Lewis Carroll's 1865 book Alice's Adventures in Wonderland enjoying a tea party.

 History

 The statue was created in 1959 by José de Creeft under the commission of George Delacorte, so children could experience Alice in Wonderland in person.
 The sculpture was originally cast at the Long Island Modern Art Foundry in the Steinway Mansion.
 The sculpture is unique because visitors are encouraged to interact with the statue.
 The statue is made of bronze and was derived from images John Tenniel created for the original publication.
 The face of Alice is actually based on Creeft's daughter, Donna.
 The sculpture's Mad Hatter is a caricature of George Delacorte.

 At the base of the sculpture are engravings from Lewis Carrol's poem Jabberwocky.
 The sculpture was dedicated to George's wife Margarita whose name is located at the base of the sculpture.
 Additionally, there are six plaques located around the base of the sculpture that depict her favorite moments from Alice in Wonderland.

 The sculpture has been seen in many films and television episodes, including the season 8 finale of The Blacklist where Elizabeth Keen is killed.